 Any CRE2 Faculty Affiliate teaching graduate or professional school students in fields related to the study of race and/or ethnicity can apply for the Rotating Graduate Studio.
+All proposals are welcome, however, we especially encourage those with new courses and experiences to apply.
 The course must be open to graduate/professional students outside of the Faculty Affiliate’s department.

 Applications should include:

 - The CRE2 cover sheet with your chair or dean’s signature. *If applying to team teach, each applicant must submit a separate cover sheet.